Kerbas-ad-astra/Pathfinder-old/Wiki/Pathfinder.wiki/Getting-Started---Setting-Up-A-Base.md

 Congratulations, you've just inflated your first Ponderosa!
 You'll see some popup windows appear that will give some hints about how to use the modules.
 Next go back to the Buckboard configured for storage, grab the Chuckwagon, and place it in your inventory.
 Like the Buckboard, the Chuckwagon can store all sorts of resources, but it holds a lot more than the Buckboard.
 ![](https://github.com/Angel-125/Pathfinder/wiki/Step10.jpg)
 # Step 11
 Walk over to one of the Ponderosa's crew ports.
 Next, Drag the Chuckwagon out of your inventory by pressing and holding the left-mouse button, and place it over one of the attachment nodes.
+Again press R to change the attachment node, and hold the X button.
 The Chuckwagon should pretend to inflate and its outline will appear blue-green.
 ![](https://github.com/Angel-125/Pathfinder/wiki/Step11.jpg)
 # Step 12
 Next we'll install the Gold Digger Portable Drill.
 The Gold Digger provides core samples that may help improve- or worsen- your resource extraction rates in the current biome.
 It can also be used to extract resources, although it's much worse than the stock Drill-O-Matic.